 Preamble 3

 School Wellness Committee 3

 Wellness Policy Implementation, Monitoring, Accountability, and Community Engagement 5

 Nutrition 6

 Physical Activity 10

 Other Activities that Promote Student Wellness 12

 Glossary 14

-Attachment A Guidelines for Food and Beverages

-Attachment B Foods of Minimal Nutritional Value

 Gladewater ISD Wellness Policy

 Preamble

 Gladewater ISD (hereto referred to as the District) is committed to the optimal development of every student.
 The District believes that for students to have the opportunity to achieve personal, academic, developmental, and social success, we need to create positive, safe, and health-promoting learning environments at every level, in every setting, throughout the school year.